 It should also be noted that the actual applicable tax imposed by the PRC tax authorities may be different and may change from time to time.
 There is a possibility of the rules being changed and taxes being applied retrospectively.
-As such, any provision for taxation made by the Investment Managers of the relevant Sub-Funds may be excessive or inadequate to meet final PRC tax liabilities.
+As such, any provision for taxation made by the Investment Manager(s) and/or the Sub-Investment Manager(s) of the relevant Sub-Funds may be excessive or inadequate to meet final PRC tax liabilities.
 Consequently, Shareholders of the relevant Sub-Funds may be advantaged or disadvantaged depending upon the final tax liabilities, the level of provision and when they subscribed and/or redeemed their Shares in/from the relevant Sub-Funds.

-If the actual applicable tax levied by the PRC tax authorities is higher than that provided for by the relevant Investment Manager so that there is a shortfall in the tax provision amount, investors should note that the Net Asset Value of the relevant Sub-Funds may suffer more than the tax provision amount as that Sub-Fund will ultimately have to bear the additional tax liabilities.
+If the actual applicable tax levied by the PRC tax authorities is higher than that provided for by the relevant Investment Manager(s) and/or the Sub-Investment Manager(s) so that there is a shortfall in the tax provision amount, investors should note that the Net Asset Value of the relevant Sub-Funds may suffer more than the tax provision amount as that Sub-Fund will ultimately have to bear the additional tax liabilities.
 In this case, the then existing and new Shareholders will be disadvantaged.
-On the other hand, if the actual applicable tax rate levied by the PRC tax authorities is lower than that provided for by the relevant Investment Manager so that there is an excess in the tax provision amount, Shareholders who have redeemed Shares in the relevant Sub-Funds before the PRC tax authorities' ruling, decision or guidance in this respect will be disadvantaged as they would have borne the loss from the Investment Manager's overprovision.
+On the other hand, if the actual applicable tax rate levied by the PRC tax authorities is lower than that provided for by the relevant Investment Manager(s) and/or the Sub-Investment Manager(s) so that there is an excess in the tax provision amount, Shareholders who have redeemed Shares in the relevant Sub-Funds before the PRC tax authorities' ruling, decision or guidance in this respect will be disadvantaged as they would have borne the loss from the Investment Manager(s)' and/or the Sub-Investment Manager(s)' over-provision.
 In this case, the then existing and new Shareholders may benefit if the difference between the tax provision and the actual taxation liability under that lower tax amount can be returned to the account of the relevant Sub-Funds as assets thereof.